 I&APs (especially the Mokolo Irrigation Board) have expressed significant concern about the availability of water in the Mokolo Dam to cater for the MCWAP Phase 1 requirements, whilst still ensuring that the needs of the downstream agricultural water users can be met.
 The legal entitlement of water use from the dam will not be reduced.
-Abstraction from the dam will be undertaken based on operating rules which DWA will develop, which will typically include an allocation to each user based on the dam level at a decided date (currently April) of each year and the level of assurance at which water is allocated to different users.
+Abstraction from the dam will be undertaken based on operating rules which DWA will develop, which will typically include an allocation to each user based on the dam level at a decided date (currently April) of each year and the level of assurance at which water is allocated to different users, whilst at the same time giving due consideration to meeting the Reserve requirements.
 The process is to assess the risk of non-supply based on the dam level and estimated demands on the dam for the year.
 Restrictions may then be implemented should it be necessary, if it is a period of low flow and low dam level, to ensure supply to the users in accordance to their assurance.
 This measure is to protect all users.